RHS School Gardening Champion of the Year 2019

-Win a beautiful Gabriel Ash coldframe and £500 for your school!
+Win an amazing patio glasshouse from Hartley Botanic and £500 for your school!

-This year we are delighted to be supported by Gabriel Ash who have donated four beautiful cedar Upright Coldframes worth £699 each, which will be awarded to all finalists and winners of this category!
+This year we are delighted to be supported by Hartley Botanic who have donated a patio glasshouse to the winner of this category.

 How to enter:

-Following the judging, each finalist will receive a Gabriel Ash Upright Coldframe (pictured below) worth £699 and £250 in National Garden Gift Vouchers for their school.
+Following the judging, each finalist will receive £250 in National Garden Gift Vouchers for their school.
 The finalists will also win a free place on a Campaign for School Gardening training course and be awarded an engraved hand trowel trophy and framed certificate.

-The winner (selected from the four finalists) will be awarded all of the above, as well as a visit from a VIP to their school and two adult and up to four child tickets for either Hampton Court Palace Flower Show 2018 or RHS Tatton Park Flower Show 2018.
+The winner (selected from the four finalists) will be awarded all of the above, as well as a patio glasshouse from Hartley Botanic, a visit from a VIP to their school and two adult and up to four child tickets for either Hampton Court Palace Flower Show 2020 or RHS Tatton Park Flower Show 2020.
 The winner’s school will also receive £100 worth of seeds and an extra £250 in National Garden Gift Vouchers, a total of £500.

 All winners and finalists will also be invited, along with two extra guests, to RHS Garden Wisley for a prize-giving ceremony in June 2019.